Which Airlines Allow Emotional Support Animals

 Push You Towards Selective Solitude

 Travelers may also get uncomfortable around people and in situations where they feel drained.
-A service animal can push passengers to remove themselves from situations and take a much needed break in solitude.
+A service animal can push the traveler to remove themselves from situations and take a much-needed break in solitude.

 What Documentation Do I Need For A PSD?

-Dogs must, as well as any other service animal, have the proper training.
-No other document is technically required but many people get a Psychiatric Service Dog Letter to attest to their need for mental and emotional support.
+Psychiatric service dogs have the proper training.
+No other document is technically required but many people get a PSD Letter to attest to their need for mental and emotional support.

-Remember before boarding a flight that dogs (as well as other service animals) must meet the standard of training laid out by the ADA and DOT before you travel.
+Remember before boarding a flight that service dogs must meet the standard of training laid out by the ADA and DOT before you travel.
 If your dog needs PSD training, we offer an online PSD training program to that will enable you to self-train your dog.
 The course is presented in a series of informational videos and all training can be done at your own pace.

-You also need a form that the DOT requires you fill out before boarding your flight.
-You can find the DOT form here.
+You also need a form that the DOT requires you to fill out before boarding your flight.
+You can find the online DOT form here.

 How To Train A Psychiatric Service Dog